gear-foundation/gear-wiki/docs/developing-contracts/gstd.md

 }
 ```

-You can see more cases of using `msg` module in our [docs](https://docs.gear.rs/gstd/msg/index.html)
+You can see more cases of using the `msg` module in our [documentation](https://docs.gear.rs/gstd/msg/index.html).

-## Sys call's
+## Syscall's

-Also in your programs, you can use some system calls related to the program execution flow.
+System calls related to the program execution flow can be also used in your programs:

 ```rust
 use gstd::exec;
 ```

-- Send a reply after the block timestamp reaches the indicated date
+- Send a reply after the block timestamp reaches the indicated date:

 ```rust
 use gstd::{exec, msg};